forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 Follow the [serverless framework AWS quick start](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) to install the framework and connect it to your AWS account.

 {{% tip %}}
-**How much is this gonna cost?**
+**Lambda Pricing**
+<br /><br />

-AWS Lambda has a generous free tier that allows up to 400,000 CPU-seconds of usage every month before you start incurring charges.
-If you run this task 4 times a day, you will stay within the free tier as long as the task completes in **under an hour**.
-That's a lifetime for a computer!
+AWS Lambda has a generous free tier that allows up to 400,000 CPU seconds of usage every month before you start incurring charges.
+If you run this task 4 times a day, you will stay within the free tier as long as the task completes in under an hour.
+(That's a really long time.)

 Depending on the size of your repos, publishing can take several seconds.
 However, you can cap the execution time of your function: I have set it to 15 seconds, which is plenty of time for most use cases.
 {{% /tip %}}

 ### Usage